japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 * `DAGScheduler` is requested to [handleMapStageSubmitted](#handleMapStageSubmitted) and [markMapStageJobsAsFinished](#markMapStageJobsAsFinished)

-## <span id="getOrCreateParentStages"> Finding Or Creating Missing Direct Parent ShuffleMapStages (For ShuffleDependencies) of RDD
+## Finding Or Creating Missing Direct Parent ShuffleMapStages (For ShuffleDependencies) of RDD { #getOrCreateParentStages }

 ```scala
 getOrCreateParentStages(